marcelbeumer/nvim-config/README.md

 # nvim-config

 Personal nvim config for [neovim nightly](https://github.com/marcelbeumer/neovim).
 Implicit system dependencies may cause errors on other machines.
-I put effort in keeping the config clean and documented, mostly as a hobby and a bit of OCD, but maybe benefits other nvimmers too.
+I put effort in keeping the config clean and documented, mostly as a hobby and a bit of OCD, but maybe it benefits other nvimmers too.

 ## Install